miguel-reyes-martinez/T-Systems-Training/README.md

 ### Vending Machine
 Simple exercise that simulates the operation of a vending machine and throws exceptions if the input is not correct.

+### User Manager
+User management application, which allows storing user information, setting a security question to reset the password and sending messages between users.